Chaos at Kabul airport: Satellite images capture the scramble to leave Afghanistan

 Civilians and security forces crowded alongside and onto the runway, some running next to the wheels of planes that were taking off.

-The Afghan Civil Aviation Authority suspended all civilian flights in and out of the Kabul airport and asked civilians not to go to the airport.
+The Afghan Civil Aviation Authority suspended all civilian flights in and out of the Kabul airport on Monday and asked civilians not to go to the airport.
 The military side of the airport closed as well, as American troops worked with Turkish and other international forces to restore order and reopen it a few hours later.
+On Tuesday, a White House official said both the civilian and military sides had reopened.

 Susannah George and Adam Taylor contributed to this report.